Could you explain the differences between a natural product and natural chemicals?

 Which method(s) would you suggest have the greatest potential for processing natural products?

 "There will be more and more focus on fermentation because with fermentation you can do a lot and we haven’t discovered all the processes yet where you can use fermentation.
 Of course not all manufacturing processes can be fermentation.""Also other processes are necessary and another natural method is bio-transformation.
 Fermentation is also a kind of bio-transformation - but there you use the whole living cell, while you can also only use the enzyme or a cell extract to convert substrates into products."
-Find out about enzymes as catalysts for food innovation

 What are your predictions for the F&B industry over the next 3-5 years?